MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-D-Institutional-Financial-Assistance-Information-Students/section-668.43.md

 (iv) Estimated additional costs students may incur as the result of enrolling in an educational program that is provided, in part, under the written arrangement;

-(13) The percentage of those enrolled, full-time students at the institution who -
+(13) The percentage of those enrolled, full-time students at the institution who—

 (i) Are male;